-Students who have this content knowledge are eligible to enroll in credit-bearing, college-level courses and complete them successfully.
+Students have the content knowledge and skills to be eligible to enroll in credit-bearing, postsecondary courses, workforce training and/or apprenticeship programs without the need for remediation, and complete them successfully.

 Learning Skills and Cognitive Strategies

 Students can utilize specific learning methods such as goal-setting, persistence and self-awareness, as well as time management and organization, study skills, technology skills, and collaborative learning.